Do I need a summer camp permit?

 one summer of supervisory experience at a summer camp.

 Submit a resume, detailing all of your qualifications.

 Your Health Director may be a physician, physician assistant, nurse practitioner, registered nurse, licensed practical nurse, Emergency Medical Technician or other person acceptable to the department.

 Other person acceptable to the Department” shall mean a person who is certified Advanced First Aid and Cardiopulmonary Resuscitation for the Professional Rescuer (CPR Pro*) by an approved provider or equivalent courses.

 If your Health Director is a medical professional and will be on site, he/she must also possess a CPR Pro and Advance First Aid Certification.

-If your Health Director is off site, you must have an On-site Designee (or Assistant Health Director) certified in CPR Pro and Advance First Aid.
+If your Health Director is off site, there must br an On-site Designee (or Assistant Health Director) certified in CPR Pro and Advance First Aid.

 The Health Director is the individual primarily responsible for the implementation of the medical portion of the safety plan.
 The duties of the Health Director should reflect his or her level of medical and first aid training and include the following: